systeminit/si/app/auth-portal/src/content/tutorial/03-deploy_containerized_app.md

 ## 1. Add and Configure a Docker Image:
 * **Add a Docker `Image`** asset to the Workspace from the `Asset Panel`.
 You will see the progress bar update, indicating that System Initiative is updating the Model of your infrastructure.
 * **Investigate the Qualification error** by clicking on the red X in the `Diagram Outline Panel`.
 The error arises because your registry has no Docker `Image` with that name (in the screenshot example it's 'si-2660').
-* **Configure the Component**
+* **Configure the Asset**
-  * Go to the `Selected Assets Panel` and change the `si/name`  of the Docker `Image` Component to `systeminit/whiskers`.
+  * Go to the `Selected Assets Panel` and change the `si/name`  of the Docker `Image` asset to `systeminit/whiskers`.
 Press 'Enter'.
   * Go the `Selected Assets Panel`, scroll down to `domain/ExposedPorts[0]`, and click on the `+ Add to array` button.
 In the new field for the ExposedPort enter the value `80/tcp` and hit 'Enter'.
-* The Qualification for this Component turns from a red X to a green checkmark.
+* The Qualification for this Asset turns from a red X to a green checkmark.

 ## 2. Add and Configure a CoreOS Butane asset:
 * **Add a CoreOS `Butane` asset** to the Workspace from `Asset Panel`.
-* **Connect** the `Container Image` output socket of the Docker `Image` to the matching `Container Image` input socket on your new `Butane` Component.
+* **Connect** the `Container Image` output socket of the Docker `Image` to the matching `Container Image` input socket on your new `Butane` asset.
-* **Check for Qualification errors**: The `Butane` Component is already qualified with a green checkmark.
+* **Check for Qualification errors**: The `Butane` asset is already qualified with a green checkmark.
 Easy!

 ## 3. Add and Configure an AWS Region**:
 * **Add an AWS `Region` frame** to the Workspace from the `Asset Panel` and resize it to be a little larger by clicking and dragging the corner of the frame.
 * **Investigate the Qualification error** in the `Diagram Outine Panel`, and you'll learn that it appears because you haven't decided which AWS Region to use.
-* **Configure the Component** to get rid of the Qualification error.
+* **Configure the Asset** to get rid of the Qualification error.
 Select the `Region` frame, and go to the `Selected Assets Panel` (Attributes tab).
 Set the `domain/region` attribute to `us-east-2`.
 * The Qualification for this `Region` turns from a red X to a green checkmark.

 ## 4. Add and Configure an EC2 Instance**
 * **Add an AWS `EC2 Instance`** and drop it inside the `Region` Frame.
 You can drag it up to the top right corner of the `Region` frame.
 * **Connect** your `Butane` configuration's `User Data` output socket to your `EC2 Instance`'s `User Data` input socket.
 * **Investigate the Qualification errors** in the `Diagram Outine Panel`, and click 'view details' to see what needs to be done.
-There are multiple issues here, and some will be resolved as we connect the EC2 instance input sockets to other components.
+There are multiple issues here, and some will be resolved as we connect the EC2 instance input sockets to other Assets.
 Ignore these for now - we'll come back to them shortly.

 ## 5. Add and Configure a Security Group
 * **Add a `Security Group`** to the top left of the Frame.